 a.
 All Applicants.
 The maximum length of the narrative response is ten (10) pages per each factor.
 Applicants may submit fewer pages if desired.
 The narrative pages must be double-spaced.
 This includes all text, titles and headings.
 Applicants must use 12 point font, and respond fully to each rating factor to obtain maximum points.
 Failure to provide narrative responses to rating factors 1-5 or omitting requested information will result in less than the maximum points available being awarded for the rating factor or sub-factor.
-The following items do not count towards the ten page maximum: Statement of Work and Budget, Factor 1 Organization Experience chart(s).
+The following items do not count towards the ten page maximum: Statement of Work and Budget and Factor 1 Organization Experience chart(s).

 b.
 If an applicant cannot access the toll-free number or experience problems, please call (215) 825-8798 (this is not a toll-free number).
+Failure to do so will result in the application being rejected by the Grants.gov system with a "VIRUS DETECT" error message.